nesquena/backburner/README.md

 The `default_queues` stores the specific list of queues that should be processed by default by a worker.

-### Hooks

-Backburner is highly extensible and can be tailored to your needs by using various hooks that can be triggered across the job processing lifecycle.
-Often using hooks is much easier then trying to monkey patch the externals.

-Check out [HOOKS.md](https://github.com/nesquena/backburner/blob/master/HOOKS.md) for a detailed overview on using hooks.

 ### Failures

 When a job fails in backburner (usually because an exception was raised), the job will be released